WastelandSYS/systempi/README.md

 | Minimal | Essential-only clean mode |
 | Doctor | Diagnostic & alert-focused mode |

+Each variation is designed for a different monitoring workflow — from lightweight minimal monitoring to deep diagnostic analysis.
 ---

 # SCREENSHOTS / THEMES